-The data analysis of the survey from Cycle One and the conversations with students and staff led me to reconsider whether or not benefit from my workshop.
-I began to wonder if resume writing or cover letter writing would be more appropriate skills for the students to develop
+The data analysis of the survey from Cycle One and the conversations with students and staff led me to reconsider whether or not students would benefit from my workshop.
+I began to wonder if resume writing or cover letter writing would be more appropriate skills for the students to develop through a workshop.

-This cycle also led me to the realization that I needed to learn more about career and technical education (CTE) I decided to do a bit of research on CTE and to write a brief literature review so that I could understand the goals and history of my new career setting better.
+This cycle also led me to the realization that I needed to learn more about career and technical education (CTE).
+I decided to do a bit of research on CTE and to write a brief literature review so that I could better understand the goals and history of my new career setting.